rklymentiev/py-for-neuro/chapters/chapter5.md

 ### Exercise 1.
 Open APIs From Space

-**Open Notify** is an open source project to provide a simple programming interface for some of NASA’s awesome data.
+**Open Notify** is an open-source project to provide a simple programming interface for some of NASA’s awesome data.
 I do some of the work to take raw data and turn them into APIs related to space and spacecraft.

 [Open Notify Website](http://open-notify.org/)

-There is an API that allows to get the number of people in space at the moment: [How Many People Are In Space Right Now](http://open-notify.org/Open-Notify-API/People-In-Space/).
+There is an API that allows getting the number of people in space at the moment: [How Many People Are In Space Right Now](http://open-notify.org/Open-Notify-API/People-In-Space/).
 There is no authentication for this API, so we don't need any keys.
-Also, according to the documentation we cannot specify any parameters.
+Also, according to the documentation, we cannot specify any additional parameters.

 API URL: `http://api.open-notify.org/astros.json`